 If you want to impress potential employers, leads, or business contacts, you need to make a great first impression with a professional profile on LinkedIn.
 Your LinkedIn headline is like a first date; it needs to be intriguing enough to capture the other person’s interest, so they want to see you again — in this case, an extended bio.

 Or consider your LinkedIn profile headline as an elevator pitch: you have to tell exactly what you do, mention your accomplishments, and express your willingness to work with the next person in a brief sentence.
-If your LinkedIn headline doesn’t reflect your expertise, you will likely miss profile visitors and opportunities.
+You will likely miss profile visitors and opportunities if your LinkedIn headline doesn’t reflect your expertise.

-Most people either don’t bother writing a headline.
-Others simply use their name and job title as their headline.
+Most people either don’t bother writing a headline, and others simply use their name and job title as their headline.
 Remember that if you want to expand your profile’s reach, this one-liner is your first shot at that.

 But how to write the best headline for LinkedIn since there’s a character limit?
 Also, how do you incorporate your preferred keywords in the limited space?
 If you’re in this loop, we hear you.
 This handy guide on writing the best LinkedIn headlines will help freshers, graduates, job seekers, B2B marketers, and even seasoned sales professionals brush up on their profiles.